LWFlouisa/FraponicRose/about.md

 title: About
 ---
 ## About
-Fraponic Rose is a "metajournal" focusing multidisciplinary fields that range from webcomics to single issue tabletop rpgs.
-This will combine French and Japanese mythology in a way that is it's own thing, distinct ( in practice ) from magazines like Young Jump or Playboy.
+Fraponic Rose is live.
+This is a multidisciplinary magazine geared toward Apocalyptic Photography, Comics Poetry, Fashion, Language Learning, and more.
+Apocalyptic Photography is a subset of photography that snapshots wastelands, ghost towns, and abandoned cities.